gitpod-samples/template-dbt-bigquery/README.md

 2. `dbt run`: to run the models
 3. `dbt test`: to test all models

+If all commands run succesfully, you have completed the setup of a working dbt development environment on a BigQuery warehouse with Gitpod!🎉

 ## Get Started With Your Own Project

 ### A new project